MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/quickstart-schedule-work-order.md

 ## 7. View the scheduled work order on the mobile app

-Download the Field Service (Dynamics 365) mobile app from the
+Download the Field Service (Dynamics 365) mobile app from the iOS or Android app stores.
+See the topic on [installing the mobile app](mobile-power-app-get-started.md) for more details.

-3. Sign in with the username and password for the field technician:
+3. Sign in with the username and password for the technician user.

-- For the **URL**, enter the URL of your Dynamics 365 organization.
-For example, https://org.crm.dynamics.com.
-- For the **Username**, enter the username of the field technician.
+- For the **Username**, enter the username of the technician user.
 For example, username@org.onmicrosoft.com
 - For the **Password**, enter the password you set for the field technician.

 > [!div class="mx-imgBorder"]